ConnorSweeneyDev/.config/readme.md

 - bat &rightarrow; Run `winget install sharkdp.bat`.

 ### Setup
-- Install a NerdFont by going [here](https://www.nerdfonts.com/font-downloads) and put the contents in `C:\Fonts`, select all and right click then select "Install".
-You can delete the .ttf files from the folder after you've installed them.
 - Paste `wezterm` into your config and change the font face to whatever NerdFont you installed.
 You can go to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` and rename the WezTerm shortcut to something shorter like `wt` for ease of typing in the start menu.